 Committee(s): Dated:

 Natural Environment Board 19/2/2024

 EF&C Committee 21/3/2024

 WHP Committee 16/5/2024

 HH,HW&QP Committee 21/5/2024

 Natural Capital Audit Public

-Which outcomes in the City Comparation of Comparate 4.0.4.0.40.44.40

 Which outcomes in the City Corporation's Corporate 1.2.4.9.10.11.12

 Plan does this proposal aim to impact directly?
-NI.

 Does this proposal require extra revenue and/or No

 capital spending?
-NI/A

 If so, how much?
 N/A

 What is the source of Funding?
 N/A

 Has this Funding Source been agreed with the N/A

 Chamberlain's Department?

 Report of: Bob Roberts - Interim Executive Director, For information

 Environment

 Report author: Emily Brennan - Natural Environment

 Director